 Each project has its own set of buckets.
 You can now create a folder to store your backups in if you wish.

-Then follow the link that WordPress will show you, to complete authorisation.
-The screenshot you then see may not be identical to the one below:
+After clicking “Save Changes”, follow the link that WordPress will show you.
+Tick the boxes and click “Allow” to complete authorisation.
+The screenshot you then see will be similar to the one below:

 Then, you’re done.
 You can test your settings with the ‘Test Google Cloud Settings’ button, if you wish.